What is a cerebral aneurysm?

 bleeding into the space around the brain called the subarachnoid space.
 A SAH can

-Get medical attention right away if you are having some or all of these symptoms:
+Get medical attention immediately or call 911 if you are having some or all these

 Sudden, very severe headache

 Nausea, vomiting, or both